Generic selectors

 Loving people “less” than God is the requirement but loving less does not mean having no love at all.
 God never says we cannot honor and praise others.
 In fact, God will glorify His own children:

-ROMANS 8:17 Now if we are children, we are also heirs—truly, heirs of God and joint heirs with Christ—if indeed we suffer together with Him, so that we may also be glorified together with Him [Jesus Christ].
+ROMANS 8:17 and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.

-HEBREWS 2:10 Because it was fitting for Him [Jesus Christ], for Whom all things were created, and by Whom all things exist, in bringing many sons unto glory, to make the Author of their salvation perfect through sufferings.
+HEBREWS 2:10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the Captain of their salvation perfect through sufferings.

 Does praising someone mean they are raised above God?
 No!
 Is it only God that is allowed to be praised?
 No!
 The Bible nowhere forbids giving praise and honor to other people when it is deserved.
 Even God honors and rewards people for being faithful and righteous.
 Notice the biblical record of some whom God praised: